Search

 Lifts are typically better for heavy, ambulatory wheelchairs.

-If you’re interested in learning about the pros and cons of ramps vs. lifts, check out this article
+If you want to learn about the pros and cons of ramps vs. lifts, check out this article

 A steep or long manual ramp

-An important thing to remember is if you want a manual ramp for your high floor wheelchair van, your workers will have to push the wheelchairs up the ramp manually.
+An important thing to remember is that if you want a manual ramp for your high-floor wheelchair van, your workers will have to push the wheelchairs up the ramp manually.

-So, if your organization has a need for efficiency and ease of use, a low floor van with a shorter ramp may be a better option–but don’t forget about the availability of lifts for high floor models.
+So, if your organization needs efficiency and ease of use, a low-floor van with a shorter ramp may be a better option–but don’t forget about the availability of lifts for high-floor models.

 A powered ramp stays the same no matter what floor height your van has.